-Step 3.3: Load the CloudFormation template in the log-archive account
+Step 2.2: Load the CloudFormation template in the log-archive account

-Go to the audit account and apply the CloudFormation template “ct_crowdstrike_log_archive_account.yaml”.
+Log in to the log archive account and apply the CloudFormation template “ct_crowdstrike_log_archive_account.yaml”.

 The CloudFormation template will create a Role name “FalconDiscover” in the log archive account that will permit read access to objects in the s3 bucket and discover resources in the account.
 The role is restricted so that only the IAM role “arn:aws:iam::292230061137:role/CS-Prod-HG-CsCloudconnectaws” can assume the role in the account to read the log files.